How to Take a Spelling Lesson

 The spelling lessons use word sums and word matrices to show a word's structure and the suffixing rules.
 To learn how to spell from a word matrix, click “How to Play Matrix Mania” in the side menu.
 For word sums, continue reading.

-Synthetic Word Sums: Combine parts to create a whole word.
+Solving Word Sums: Combine parts to create a whole word.

 • Used in Lessons 2 and 4.